Skip to content

 SSI – Approximately $20,000 for an individual and $30,000 for a couple.

-Pell Grants – Complex formula taking into account ability to pay and tuition and other costs.
-Most awards are to households under $30,000 in income.
+Pell Grants—A complex formula considering the ability to pay tuition and other costs.
+Most awards are to households under $30,000 in annual income.

 TANF – Unique by state but generally 50% – 100% of the poverty threshold.